IAP Validation

 In Looker,inapp_purchase events have a ValidationStatus parameter that can be:

 Success: The receipt is valid.Failure: The receipt is invalid.
-Probably a cheater.Error: Something went wrong when trying to validate the receipt, so we can’t define if the receipt is valid.
+Probably a cheater.Error: Something went wrong when trying to validate the receipt, so we can’t determine d if the receipt is valid.

 TroubleShooting